Your browser is unsupported

 The annual UIC George Krambles Transportation Scholarship Awards program was established to honor the accomplishments of a legendary Chicago public transit leader.
 The program is open to any PhD or Master’s degree candidate or undergraduate student within the University of Illinois at Chicago College of Urban Planning and Public Affairs who is studying transportation and plans a career in the transportation industry.

-Scholarship recipients will be announced in January 2024.
-All submissions must be related to some aspect of public transit, such as: Planning, policy, operations and management.
-All participants must demonstrate that he or she plans to pursue a career in the transportation industry.
+Scholarship recipients were announced in January 2024.
+All submissions were related to some aspect of public transit, such as: Planning, policy, operations and management.
+All participants had to demonstrate that he or she plans to pursue a career in the transportation industry.

 How to Participate: